HNC Construction Management (HTQ)

 What is the course about?

-HNC Construction Management for England opens up an exciting world of opportunity, empowering you for the future.
-Construction management courses are idea if you are seeking a career in the construction industry, are looking to take the next step in your current construction role, or you wish to progress to university to complete your degree or undertake a degree apprenticeship.Â
+HNC Construction Management (HTQ) opens up an exciting world of opportunity, empowering you for the future.
+This higher level courses is ideal if you are seeking a career in the construction industry, are looking to take the next step in your current construction role, or you wish to progress to university to complete your degree or undertake a degree apprenticeship.Â

 The HNC in Construction Management will develop your knowledge, skills, and understanding of the construction industry to support your career progression.
 This includes problem solving, design, planning, and building.Â